Red Bottlebrush Hydrosol – Melaleuca citrinus

 • Can be used as effective toners.

-• Are safe for internal use (try a tsp or 2 in a glass of water for a refreshing drink).
+• Are safe for internal use (try a teaspoon in a glass of water for a refreshing drink).
+If you are sensitive to acidic foods, citrus hydrosol are quite acidic and might not be your best option to enhance your water.

 • Can be supportive to cooling or relaxing of the body/nervous system/mind (think aromatic spritzers).
 A true hydrosol is NOT water with essential oils in it, most spritzers are.
 The best spritzers are true hydrosols.